Skip to Content

 Carolina Ochoa Lozano

-Carolina Ochoa Lozano, Photo Editor, Humans of MSD Editor
+Carolina Ochoa Lozano, Humans of MSD and Photo Editor

-Carolina Ochoa Lozano is a junior at Marjory Stoneman Douglas High School.
+Carolina Ochoa Lozano is a senior at Marjory Stoneman Douglas High School.
+She is a Photo Editor, as well as a Humans of MSD and Sports Editor.
 She dances and is a member of the Spanish Club.

 Donate to Eagle Eye News